-Russell is a junior in his third year on Review.
-He's a milk tea fanatic and his favorite hobbies are running, eating, sleeping, hitting a yellow ball...
+Russell is a senior in his fourth year on Review.
+He's a milk tea fanatic, and whenever he's not writing or editing, he most enjoys running, eating, sleeping,...

 Three Musketeers, EHS football game scheduled simultaneously

 Thirty minutes after the SJS-Episcopal football game kicked off on Friday, Oct.
 4, the VST lights dimmed and the curtains opened for the fall play, The Three Musketeers.

 Although the rivalry game is considered one of the most important of the year, second only to the Kinkaid game, 21 members of the cast and crew found themselves unable to attend.

 “Several of us joked about potentially skipping the play to watch our friends play in the game,” junior Meridian Monthy said.

 In the play, Monthy portrayed the antagonist Milady, and although her remarks were facetious in nature, the idea of missing the Episcopal game didn’t go over well with some cast members.